fathym-deno/js2xml/README.md

 `js2xml` utility ported to Deno from [xml-js](https://github.com/nashwaan/xml-js) library.

-This library has no dependencies, parsing XML into objects is NOT supported.
+This library has no dependencies.

+See [https://deno.land/x/xml2js] for parsing XML into objects.

 Usage example
 -------------